ltn18/DoctorAlly/README.md

 ## How to run
 * clone or download the project
-* run in terminal: npm i react-router-dom @material-ui/core react-scroll
+* run in terminal: npm i react-router-dom @material-ui/core